 FOSIL was developed by Oakham School‘s Head of Library, Darryl Toerien.

 Barbara Stripling, Professor Emerita in the iSchool at Syracuse University, is one of the pioneers of learning through inquiry and the stages of her model of the inquiry process “apply neatly across grade levels and academic disciplines as a basis for a modern interdisciplinary, inquiry-based curriculum” 2.
 Another major influence on the development of FOSIL is Carol Kuhlthau, Distinguished Professor Emerita in the School of Communication and Information at Rutgers University, whose ground-breaking work on describing the affective, cognitive and physical demands that inquiry makes of students adds a vital dimension to FOSIL.

-Simply understood, FOSIL is a model of the inquiry process and an evolving framework of specific and measurable skills that enable each of the stages in the inquiry process, and a growing collection of freely available resources that develop these skills within the inquiry process.
+FOSIL, then, is a model of the inquiry process, an evolving continuum of specific and measurable skills that enable each of the stages in the inquiry process, and a growing collection of freely available resources that develop these skills within the inquiry process.

 The power of FOSIL lies in the simple and logical way that the stages combine to guide students through the inquiry process: